Costs to Consider

 Costs to consider

-It is important when you're saving to consider the other costs that come with buying a home.
 You will need to put aside money to pay from legal fees, mortgages fees, home moving costs, as well as decorating and new furniture

 legal costs